Population Health (HLTH)

 HLTH 3385.
 Healthcare Quality and Safety.
 3 Hours.

 The course introduces students to industry practices relative to patient healthcare quality and safety.
 This includes quality assessment, risk management, and process review as implemented within the healthcare environment.
 Principles of continuous quality improvement are used as a framework for the course. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Demonstrate an understanding of the evolution of continuous quality improvement, application of quality measures and practices, and implementation within the healthcare system.
 2. Demonstrate an understanding of common medical errors including classification and reduction following a data-driven model.
 3. Demonstrate an understanding of appropriate organization of quality resources.
 4. Demonstrate an understanding of issues related to patient safety.
 5. Demonstrate an understanding of industry best practices for achieving quality improvement within a health related environment.
-Prerequisites: All general education requirements must be completed prior to enrolling.
 FA.

 HLTH 3400.
 Healthcare Project Management.
 3 Hours.

 Students will learn the theories, tools, and techniques for successful project management.
 Topics will include task organization and sequencing; schedule development; critical path method implementation as a management tool; the use of milestone and Gantt charts; the reverse planning method; and cost, performance, and client considerations. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Explain project management terms and techniques such as the triple constraint of project management.
 2. Utilize tools and techniques of project management such as selection methods, work schedules, Gantt charts, network diagrams, critical path analysis, cost estimates, earned value management, motivation, and team building to plan a project.
 3. Apply project management concepts by working on a team project as project manager or active team member to plan a project.
 4. Demonstrate strong communication skills utilizing virtual collaboration tools like Moodle and Google.
 5. Compare and contrast good project management skills by learning about and sharing examples of good and bad project management.
-Prerequisites: All general education requirements must be completed prior to enrolling.
 FA.

 HLTH 3500.
 Health Organization Financial Analysis.
 3 Hours.